Background Image

 Dr.agr., Dipl.Ing.agr., TUM, Germany

-• Harnessing built and natural nitrogen attenuation capacity to optimise land use patterns.
+• Using natural and built attenuation to support sustainable land use

 Publications